rossliam2212/MineSweeper/README.md

 # Simple Mine Sweeper Console Game

 ### Sample Game:
+#### Note:
-##### Note: There is color while playing in the console to make things easier to read.
+- There is color while playing in the console to make things easier to read.
+- If the unicode characters/colors don't show correctly in the console, try changing how the file is being encoded in your editor.

 ```
 Enter your name: